Unitech/pm2/README.md

 - Builtin load-balancer (using the native cluster module)
 - Script daemonization
 - 0s downtime reload for Node
-- Startup scripts for Ubuntu and CentOS
+- Startup scripts for Ubuntu/CentOS/RedHat (use updaterc.d for Ubuntu and chkconfig for others)
 - Stop unstable process (avoid infinite loop)
 - Monitoring in console
 - HTTP API